jack781114/DQN-for-job-shop-scheduling/README.md

 # How to redo this result
 1. Select the data to be used for scheduling from main, JSP_env, and test_case_GA, and modify the code input accordingly.
 2. After execution, you will be able to observe the scheduling results for different methods.
+3. You can further enhance the results of DQN by modifying the Agent and RL_network.

 # Reference
 - Luo, S., Zhang, L. X., & Fan, Y. S. (2021).
 Dynamic multi-objective scheduling for flexible job shop by deep reinforcement learning.
 Computers & Industrial Engineering, 159, Article 107489. https://doi.org/10.1016/j.cie.2021.107489